Jim Kusler

 Jim Kusler was the former Secretary of State of North Dakota from 1989 to 1992.
-He farms near Beulah, North Dakota.
+He farmed near Beulah, North Dakota.

 Kusler was also co-host of the radio show "Friday Night Live", which airs Friday nights on KDKT-AM radio in West-Central North Dakota.
 Kusler was also the owner of Brush Creek Organic Foods LLC, an organic farm that sells products to health food stores nationally.